Answering All Your Questions

 Report & Feedback

-We prepare a clear, credible, and clinically sound report tailored for USCIS or immigration court.
-You’ll have an opportunity to review the findings, and we can send the final report directly to your attorney if requested.
+You’ll have an opportunity to review the findings, and upon request, we can send the final report directly to your attorney or referring party to support your case.